GauthamYerroju/Slidey/index.md

   - This adds styles for anchor tags inside the slidey element.
   - Additionally, any anchor tag with the class ```slidey__brand``` will make the text prominent and large.

-- Immediately inside the slidey element, add an element with the ```slidey__toggle``` class.
+- Immediately inside the slidey element, add an element with the ```slidey__toggle``` id.
 Clicking this toggles the drawer.
-- Immediately inside the slidey element, add an element with the ```slidey__close``` class.
+- Immediately inside the slidey element, add an element with the ```slidey__close``` id.
 Clicking this closes the drawer.
   - This element is positioned in the top-right corner of the drawer.

 ## Dependencies

 - Some Javascript to toggle classes on clicks.
 Included in Slidey.js, modify as needed.
-- Browser supporting CSS transitions for the sliding animation.
-Menu still works on older browsers but toggles instantly.

 ## Compatibility

 - There are no niche CSS hacks, so this should work in most modern browsers on most platforms.
-- Not texted for legacy browser environments.
+- Not tested for legacy browser environments.

 <script src="Slidey.js"></script>